A tick shaped honeypot

 A trap so deranged #

 There exists a trap so deranged, so unhinged I hesitate to even post about it.
 But I will.
 Because I'm brave.
-And the best part is it leaves the _transfer function completely unmodified.
+And the best part is that unlike other honeypots, it leaves the _transfer function completely unmodified, making it indistinguishable from a normal ERC20 on-chain.
+The honeypot is not in the token contract, but in the liquidity pool.

 A buy (victim) moves the tick up.
 It fast-forwards through the empty 200-tick gap (no liquidity, no cost), enters our range, and starts trading against our tokens.
 WETH accumulates in the pool.
 Buyer walks away with tokens, thinking they got in early.